 — Piers Morgan (@piersmorgan) September 25, 2018

-Obviously, when it comes to homework, most of us stumbled on the time-honoured and much beloved loophole: never actually doing it.
+Obviously, when it comes to homework, most of us stumbled upon the time-honoured and much beloved loophole: never actually doing any of it.

 However, most research shows that there is a positive correlation between homework and educational attainment – so what is the right balance between home life and homework?